-Vote AGAINST management proposal to limit the tenure of outside directors through mandatory retirement ages.
+MassPRIM will generally vote AGAINST management proposal to limit the tenure of outside directors through mandatory retirement ages.

 Board Size

 Vote FOR proposals seeking to fix the board size or designate a range for the board size.

 Vote AGAINST proposals that give management the ability to alter the size of the board outside of a specified range without shareholder approval.